joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/07/nyregion/girl-bathtub-dead-brooklyn-apartment.html

 **Trump Orders Halt to Aid to South Africa, Claiming Mistreatment of White Landowners**\
-`The president ordered that all foreign assistance to South Africa be halted and said his administration would prioritize the resettling of white “Afrikaner refugees” into the United States.`\
+`The president ordered that all foreign assistance to South Africa be halted and said his administration would prioritize the resettling of white, “Afrikaner refugees” into the United States.`\
 https://nytimes.com/2025/02/07/us/politics/trump-south-africa-aid-white-landowners.html

 **Newsom Signs Bills to Fight Trump, Including Legal Aid for Immigrants**\